Resources

 Teacher Brittany smiling in a room with instruments hung on the walls.

-Here is a list of my teachers and resources.
+Here is a list of my sources and mentors.
 I would love to hear from you if you’d like to recommend a resource or workshop in social emotional learning or trauma-informed care!

 • The greatest influence on my teaching style was at Kids At Work–one of the first spaces in NYC to establish interactive classes for toddlers with art, free play, music, and outdoor fun all through the gentle approach of Reggio Emilia.
 I found a home there beside Teachers Raquel, Julie and Stephanie, two of whom have their degrees in early childhood development and elementary psychology.
 This was my starting place and I am forever grateful for the beautiful songs and gentle communication skills that I learned while there.